yudaykiran/mtest/README.md

 ## Moving parts of mtest

 - Will include a CLI
-- Will read a config file
+- Will read a config file (WIP)
+- Concept of Runners, Drivers & Executors (WIP)

 ## Design References/Credits